joyceeqq/ESC-C3G3-Ascenda/README.md

 ```
 $ git commit -m "This is your DETAILED commit message"
 ```
-You can then go ahead and submit a pull request to the main branch using the Github website!-
+You can then go ahead and submit a pull request to the main branch using the Github website!